 4. Eat your way around the world in Australia’s multicultural suburbs

-Australia is one of the world’s most multicultural countries with a history of embracing cultural and culinary diversity.
-Getting a taste of that multiculturalism, whether at a food festival or neighbourhood eatery, will arguably be one of the best food experiences in Australia you have.
-There’s an abundance of excellent ethnic restaurants, hole-in-the-wall eateries, and specialty shops dotting the streets of most city suburbs, especially in Australia’s most cosmopolitan cities, Sydney and Melbourne, where a fantastic, authentic and affordable meal is often just a short train ride away.
+Australia is one of the world’s most multicultural countries with a long history of embracing cultural diversity.
+Getting a taste of Australia’s culinary diversity, whether at a food festival or suburban neighbourhood eatery, will arguably be one of the best food experiences in Australia you have.
+There’s an abundance of excellent ethnic restaurants, hole-in-the-wall eateries, and specialty food shops dotting the streets of most city suburbs, especially in Australia’s most cosmopolitan cities, Sydney and Melbourne, where a fantastic, authentic and affordable meal is often just a short train ride away.
 In Sydney we love Campsie, the location of a fantastic food festival, for everything from Korean to Arabic, and Cabramatta, for its authentic Vietnamese.
 Noodlies blog is a delicious source of info on cheap ethnic eats in Sydney.
 In Melbourne, head to Dandenong for Indian and Arabic, and Richmond for Vietnamese and other Asian cuisines.
 Adelaide is peppered with plenty of authentic ethnic eateries, especially Greek and Italian, while Perth’s best Asian food can be found in Northbridge.

 5. Experience a taste of Asia in Australia’s Chinatowns

 Some of the best food experiences in Australia are to be found in its Chinatowns.
 The Chinese have been emigrating in Australia since European settlement and you’ll find a Chinese restaurant in almost every suburb and country town.
-As you’d expect, the big cities of Sydney and Melbourne are home to the best, with restaurants that specialise in regional cuisines, such as Sizchuan.
+As you’d expect, the big cities of Sydney and Melbourne are home to the best, with restaurants that specialise in regional cuisines, such as Sichuan.
 Their streets and lanes lined with Asian supermarkets, bakeries, food halls, restaurants, cafés.
 However, these days China-towns are really Asia-towns, and you’ll find everything from Thai grocery stores to Taiwanese sweetshops, Korean BBQ joints to Japanese ramen shops.
 Click through for our guide to Sydney’s Chinatown, where must-do experiences include yum cha for weekend brunch and late night supper at BBQ King.

 6. Treat yourself to a foodie flight to spectacularly located restaurants